My-Learning-Corner-MLC/CleanArchitecture.Sample1/README.md

 3. Testability
 By using dependency inversion, all your business logic can be test easily.
 You can quickly write unit tests by mocking those interfaces/abstractions.

-4. 𝗦𝗰𝗮𝗹𝗮𝗯𝗶𝗹𝗶𝘁𝘆 𝗮𝗻𝗱 𝗙𝗹𝗲𝘅𝗶𝗯𝗶𝗹𝗶𝘁𝘆
+4. Scalability and Flexibility
 Clean Architecture is modular, which mean allow you to swap out technologies for more scalable solutions.

-5. 𝗦𝗲𝗽𝗮𝗿𝗮𝘁𝗶𝗼𝗻 𝗼𝗳 𝗖𝗼𝗻𝗰𝗲𝗿𝗻𝘀
+5. Separation of Concerns
 By decoupling different aspects of the application, you can focus on implementing on a specific parts.

 References: https://jasontaylor.dev/clean-architecture-getting-started/